hippo-yf/bsgenova/README.md

-# BS-SNV-Caller
+# bsgenova

+ = *bs-geno-nova* = *bs-genova*

-An **ultra-fast** and **accurate** Single-Nucleotide Variant (SNV) Caller with **bisulfite-converted** sequencing data for both single-cell and bulk samples.
+An **accurate**, **robust**, and **fast** genotype caller for **bisulfite-converted** sequencing data for both single-cell and bulk samples, such (sc)WGBS, (sc)RRBS.

-- Enable synergistic analysis of genetic and epigenetic questions using BS-seq, RRBS, WGBS data and so on.

-- Finish whole-genome SNV calling within an hour in a 4-core CPU and <1GB memory laptop
+- bsgenova is precise and sensitive
+- bsgenova is resistant against contaminative/low-quality data
+- bsgenova is fast, within ~3 hours with a 4 CPU cores for deep WGBS data
+- bsgenova is memory- and disk-efficient
+- use bsextractor to extract methylalation/whole-genome coverage from bam file

-## Example
+## Examples

 `python bs-snv-caller.py -i data/example.atcg.gz -o output/example`